redis/docs/content/integrate/redis-data-integration/ingest/data-pipelines/data-type-handling.md

 weight: 20
 ---

-## Debezium type handling

 RDI automatically converts data that has a Debezium JSON schema into Redis types.
 Some Debezium types require special conversion.
 For example:

 - Date and Time types are converted to epoch time.
-- Decimal numeric types are converted to strings that can be used by applications without losing precision.
+- Decimal numeric types are converted to strings so your app can use them without losing precision.

-The following Debezium logical types are currently handled:
+The following Debezium logical types are supported:

 - double
 - float